-The tour is 28 days in duration including international flights.
-Please note due to flight schedules you may arrive on day 2 of the tour.
+The tour is 28 days in duration including overnight international flights in both directions as this is the most likely flight option from Australia.
+Please note, some flights may depart and arrive on Day 2.

-Travellers booked on 'Land Only', the price includes visa fees and your Dubai airport hotel and Dubai arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
-Please advise your international flight times to reservations.
-Join the tour on Day 1 in Dubai and end the tour on Day 27 in Ashgabat (or on Day 27 in Dubai for some Australian clients).
+Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour, or when booking pre and post night accommodation with Wendy Wu Tours.
+Please email your international flight times to info@wendywutours.com.au so we can arrange your transfers accordingly.

+Join the tour on Day 2 in Bishkek and end the tour on Day 27 in Ashgabat.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.
+An informal Welcome Dinner will be held on Day 2 of the itinerary.
+If you miss this due to your arrival time, all information will be provided to you at breakfast the following morning.